 The KFG is also incubating The Underlay, an open, distributed knowledge store architected to capture, connect, and archive publicly available knowledge and its provenance.
 The Underlay provides mechanisms for distilling the knowledge graph from openly available publications, along with the archival and access technology to make the data and content hosted on PubPub available to other platforms.

 In addition, the KFG will serve as a convening forum for the local open knowledge community and will host occasional workshops to share developments on internal and external projects.

-The MIT Press and the Media Lab have a long history of collaboration, beginning with renowned designer Muriel Cooper, who was the Press’ first art director and later a founding faculty member of the Media Lab.
-Both Press and Lab reflect the values of MIT, an institution that places a premium on experimentation, invention, and open information access.
-Since its launch in 1962, the MIT Press has been changing the rules of engagement between academic authors and their readers.
-The Press was one of the first publishers to exploit the potential of the Internet, producing open access interactive books as early as the mid-1990s.
-From its inception in 1985, the Media Lab was at the vanguard of the technology that enabled the digital revolution and enhanced human expression.
-Now in its fourth decade, the Lab continues to check traditional disciplines at the door as designers, nanotechnologists, data visualization experts, biologists, and computer interface pioneers work side by side to reinvent the human-technology relationship.
+The MIT Press and the Media Lab have a long history of collaboration, beginning with celebrated designer Muriel Cooper, who was the Press's first art director and later a founding faculty member of the Media Lab.
+Both the Press and the Lab reflect the values of MIT, an institution that places a premium on experimentation, invention, and open information access.